susanchiemi/Basic-HTML-CSS-Portfolio-Website/README.md

 ## Future Development
 * Contact form needs additional css to give a modern look.
-* I will use the Portfolio Page and any new social media icons and links and include it in my Wordpress site.

 ## Acknowledgments
 * UCF Coding Bootcamp Homework assignment